Destroyermen

-The Destroyermen series is a series of alternate history books, written by American writer and historian Taylor Anderson.
+The Destroyermen series is a series of alternate history books written by American writer and historian Taylor Anderson.
 The fifteen books in the series are Into the Storm, Crusade (both 2008), Maelstrom (2009), Distant Thunders (2010), Rising Tides, Firestorm (both 2011), Iron Gray Sea (2012), Storm Surge (2013), Deadly Shores (2014), Straits of Hell (2015), Blood in the Water (2016), Devil's Due (2017), River of Bones (2018), Pass of Fire (2019), and Winds of Wrath (2020).

 The books chronicle the adventures of the crews of the destroyer USS Walker (DD-163) and the Japanese battlecruiser Amagi, in the early stages of the War in the Pacific during World War II, being transported to an alternate Earth.
 This Earth is relatively the same geographically as the one they left, but evolution took a different turn eons ago.

 The series ends with the fifteenth book of the series, Winds of Wrath, which was released in June 2020, while a prequel series, Artillerymen, began publication in September 2021 with Purgatory's Shore.

-Plot summary
+Summary of the books

 Into the Storm

 In Into the Storm, the story begins during the Second Battle of the Java Sea.
 The USS Walker (DD-163) is a destroyer of the United States Asiatic Fleet, commanded by Lieutenant Commander Matthew Reddy.
 The Walker was a part of the surviving ABDACOM fleet, consisting of the Royal Navy cruiser HMS Exeter, HMS Encounter, and the United States Navy destroyers Pope and Mahan, all of which were fleeing from Japanese naval forces.
 However, the Japanese forces closed range, and opened up on the small Allied fleet.
 The Exeter took a major hit, and ordered the remaining four destroyers to leave the crippled cruiser.

 The destroyers were systematically sunk, starting with the Encounter, followed by the Pope shortly thereafter just as happened in the real naval battle.
 The surviving destroyers, Walker and Mahan, then encountered the Japanese battlecruiser Amagi.
 Seeing no other option, Lieutenant Commander Reddy commanded the pair of destroyers to stage a torpedo attack, which sank an accompanying destroyer, and badly damaged the battlecruiser, before the ships were enveloped in a freak squall, and transported to an alternate world, where humans never evolved, apparently because the Cretaceous–Paleogene extinction event (specifically the Chicxulub asteroid impact) never occurred.

 There are two races.
 One, the Lemurians, who evolved from giant lemurs from Madagascar, are peaceful farmers and fishermen, and live on huge oceangoing houseboats called Homes.
 Walker's captain, Lieutenant Commander Matthew Reddy, meets with the Lemurian leadership, and forms an alliance with them to fight the other race, the Grik, who are at war with the Lemurians.
 The Grik are possible descendants of the dinosaur genus Velociraptor.